“People are trapped in history and history is trapped in them.”

 Want to learn about alternatives to lectures?

-My next book provides presenters and event organizers with the antidote to lectures.
+My most recent book provides presenters and event organizers with the antidote to lectures.
 It’s a compendium of powerful low/no-tech participatory techniques that can greatly improve any conference session.
-If you’d like to be informed when the book is published or are interested in reviewing draft chapters, please sign up below:
+You can find out more about it here.

 Photo attribution: Flickr users tonayo and Drumaboy